-A guest of several orchestras internationally, such as the Los Angeles Philharmonic, the Detroit Symphony, the London Philharmonic, the Accademia di Santa-Cecilia, the RAI Symphony Orchestra, the Queensland Symphony in Brisbane, the Quebec Symphony, the Edmonton Symphony, the Winnipeg Symphony, Beatrice Rana has played or is due to play with conductors like Yannick Nézet-Seguin, Leonard Slatkin, Fabien Gabel, Miguel Harth-Bedoya, Andres Orozco-Estrada, Joshua Weilerstein.
+A guest of several orchestras internationally, Beatrice played in 2013 with Yannick Nézet-Seguin in Montreal, will play in 2014 with the RAI Symphony Orchestra and the Los Angeles Philharmonic at Walt Disney Hall and with orchestras like the Detroit Symphony, the Accademia di Santa-Cecilia, the Queensland Symphony in Brisbane, the Filharmonica della Scala in Milan, or the London PHilharmonic Orchestra at the Royal Festival Hall in 2015.
+Beatrice Rana has played or is due to play with conductors like Yannick Nézet-Seguin, Leonard Slatkin, Bernard Labadie, Fabien Gabel, Fayçal Karoui, Miguel Harth-Bedoya, Antonio Pappano, Susanna Mälkki, Joshua Weilerstein or Zubin Mehta.

 A recipient of an impressive number of first prizes in national and international piano competitions, such as “Muzio Clementi” Competition, “International Piano Competition of the Republic of San Marino” and "Bang&Olufsen PianoRAMA Competition”, Beatrice was selected in 2010 among 60 participants as one of the six pianists allowed to take part in the “Arturo Benedetti Michelangeli Prize” where she has attended a prestigious masterclass with Arie Vardi and performed a recital.
 She now studies with Arie Verdi in Hannover.